roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/ToNumericAttribute.md

 <a name='MutateValueObjectIMutationContext'></a>
 ## MutateValue(Object, IMutationContext)

-Implement the mutation logic for this *ToNumericAttribute*.
+Implements the mutation logic for this *ToNumericAttribute*.

 #### Syntax